eRecht24/rechtstexte-sdk/docs/push_controller.md

 # Push controller example
 When the eRecht24 server pushes a notification to your client you have to ensure this request is authorized.
 This example shows in a very simple overview all steps needed to be done.
-The `Helper` methods will help you handle the `type` validation and ping processing.
+The `Helper` methods will help you handle either the ping processing as well as the `type` validation.
+Furthermore there is a wrapper `LegalTextHandler` to manage the most used functions of all kinds of text types.
 ```php
 use eRecht24\RechtstexteSDK\Helper\Helper;
 use eRecht24\RechtstexteSDK\LegalTextHandler;